Close Menu

 The Importance of Play for Kids (And a Lesson for Adults)

-The wind didn’t ruin the lesson.
-It made it better.
-After the laughter, the kids went back to their “school” with even more energy and joy.
+After the laughter settled, the kids went right back to their little school with more energy than before.

 What Parents Can Learn